Market Cycles Explained: How to Detect Structure in Any Market

 Here is the critical reframe: cycles help us orient within market structure, not predict future prices.
 When we identify that a market is in the rising phase of a 40-bar cycle, we are describing its current position in an observable pattern.
 We are not claiming it will continue rising.

 This distinction is not semantic.
 Prediction implies certainty about the future.
 Orientation describes where we are now relative to observable structure.
 A pilot uses instruments to know their position and heading, not to predict the weather.
-Cycle analysis serves a similar function.
+Cycle analysis serves a similar function for market participants.

-When testing the FractalCycles framework on historical data, we found that this orientation approach provided more consistent value than prediction-based systems.
-Knowing that multiple cycles are troughing together (a nest-of-lows) is useful structural information, regardless of whether the subsequent move matches historical averages.
+When examining the FractalCycles framework against historical data, we found that this orientation approach provided more consistent value than prediction-based systems.
+Knowing that multiple cycles are troughing together is useful structural information, regardless of whether the subsequent move matches historical averages.

 The Role of Statistical Validation

 Any approach to cycle analysis must answer the question: how do we know this is real?
-Our framework addresses this through the Bartels significance test, which calculates the probability that an observed cycle could occur by chance.
+Our framework addresses this through the Bartels significance test, which calculates the probability that an observed cycle could occur by chance in random data.

 A Bartels score above 50% suggests the cycle is more likely genuine than random.
 Scores above 70% indicate strong statistical support.
 This validation layer is essential because it transforms subjective pattern recognition into quantitative structural analysis.

-Not every detected frequency is a tradeable cycle.
+Not every detected frequency is a meaningful cycle.
 Many are noise.
 The Bartels test helps separate signal from noise, allowing us to focus on the cycles with the strongest statistical foundation.
+Without this step, cycle analysis becomes little more than sophisticated curve-fitting.

 Practical Implications